 The presenting author of each abstract must complete registration and payment for the Meeting, the latest shortly upon receiving the abstract acceptance notification.

-Abstract presenters are required to be physically present in Hamburg, to deliver their presentation.
+Abstract presenters are required to be physically present in Nagoya, to deliver their presentation.
 Exceptions can be made upon request by the presenter to the Meeting Secretariat at firstname.lastname@example.org.

 Abstracts will not be accepted in any of the following cases: